 Matthew Kenny is the co-founder of O'Sullivan Kenny Solicitors, a Road Traffic Specialist Solicitors Practice in Dublin.
 He has worked extensively in the trial department, and so he has wide experience of all aspects of criminal defence matters.
 He has a particular interest in Road Traffic cases, and wrote a CPD guide to Road Traffic Law for a major on-line education provider.

 Mark O'Sullivan is a partner with O'Sullivan Kenny Solicitors, a firm specialising in criminal defence, road traffic law and related areas.
 Mark has represented clients in the District Court; The Circuit Court; The Central Criminal Court; The Court of Criminal Appeal and the Supreme Court.
 He appears daily in the District Court where he represents clients charged with all criminal and road traffic offences.
 Mark is a volunteer with the Free Legal Advice Centre (FLAC) with whom he has been working with since 2014.
+This title is included in Bloomsbury Professional's Irish Criminal Law online service.

 Read an extract of Woods on Road Traffic Offences